No booking fees on the app

 Norwich to Cambridge train timetable

-From Norwich to Cambridge, take the fastest train in 1h 11m, typically 1h 20m.
-Daily, 45 trains depart from Norwich, with the first at 05:33 and the last at 23:05.
-Check real-time updates for train times, delays, and cancellations.
-TrainPal saves you time, effort, and money.
+The journey from Norwich to Cambridge on the fastest train in 1h 11m, usually 1h 20m.
+Each day, 47 trains leave from Norwich, starting at 05:33 and ending at 23:05.
+Get real-time updates on train schedules, delays, and cancellations.
+Save time, effort, and money with TrainPal.

 | Departs | Arrives | Operator | ||